mac-comp446-allclassrooms/course-project-ken-final-project/README.md

 ## Documentation

 ### Running Dev Server
-1.cd into django_auth
+1. cd into the main directory for this application (course-project-ken-final-project)
-2.Create a virtual environment that will exist on your machine (only do this once, this is automatically gitignored):
+2. Create a virtual environment that will exist on your machine (only do this once, this is automatically gitignored.
+Creating a virtual environment might look differently depending on your OS, look it up if you get an error):
- - $ python -m venv .venv
+    - python -m venv .venv
-3.Run these:
+3. Activate the virtual enviroment that you just created:
- - $ source .venv/bin/activate
+    - source .venv/bin/activate
+4. Install the requirements (unless you make any changes to the code, you should only have to do this once):
- - (.venv) $ python3 -m pip install -r requirements.txt
+    - python3 -m pip install -r requirements.txt
+5. Start a local server by running:
     - python manage.py runserver
-4.Open the link printed by the console
+6. Open the link printed by the console

 ### Tech Stack